MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/cluster-create-page.png" alt-text="Azure portal screenshot showing IBM WebSphere Application Server Cluster offering.":::

-You will then be shown the **Create IBM WebSphere Application Server Cluster** page where you can start configuring the deployment, as shown in the following screenshot.
+You'll then be shown the **Create IBM WebSphere Application Server Cluster** page where you can start configuring the deployment, as shown in the following screenshot.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-basics-tab.png" alt-text="Azure portal screenshot with IBM WebSphere Application Server Cluster offering showing Basics configuration pane." lightbox="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-basics-tab.png":::

 Each field on this page has an information icon that gives you more information to help with filling it out.
 The offer is Bring-Your-Own-License (BYOL), so requires you to have purchased entitlements to WAS.
 Your entitlement is checked during installation into the VMs.
 You must provide an IBMid that is associated with the entitlements.
-If the ID you provide does not have entitlements, then the deployment will fail to install WAS and you'll see error messages that include the following text: `The provided IBMid does not have entitlement to install WebSphere Application Server.`
+If the ID you provide doesn't have entitlements, then the deployment will fail to install WAS.
+You'll see error messages that include the following text: `The provided IBMid does not have entitlement to install WebSphere Application Server.`

 After you’ve completed this configuration, select **Next: Cluster configuration**.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-configuration-tab.png" alt-text="Azure portal screenshot with IBM WebSphere Application Server Cluster offering showing 'Cluster configuration' pane." lightbox="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-configuration-tab.png":::

 The **Cluster configuration** pane lets you configure the virtual machines and WebSphere Application Server cluster.
-The version of WebSphere which will be installed is the latest along with the most recent fixes to ensure your deployment is up-to-date.
+The latest version of WebSphere will be installed along with the most recent fixes to ensure your deployment is up to date.

 When you specify the cluster configuration, you have the option of creating a Dynamic Cluster.
-A Dynamic Cluster is a server cluster that uses weights and workload management to balance the workloads of its cluster members dynamically, based on performance information collected from the cluster members.
+A Dynamic Cluster is a server cluster that uses weights and workload management to balance the workloads of its cluster members dynamically.
+The weights are based on performance information collected from the cluster members.
 For this exercise, keep the default Static Cluster option.

 After you've completed this configuration, select **Next: IBM HTTP Server Load Balancer**.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-load-balancer-configuration-tab.png" alt-text="Azure portal screenshot with IBM WebSphere Application Server Cluster offering showing 'IBM HTTP Server Load Balancer' pane." lightbox="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-load-balancer-configuration-tab.png":::

 The **IBM HTTP Server Load Balancer** pane gives you the option to deploy the **IBM HTTP Server (IHS) load balancer** into its own VM.
-IHS is the web server front-end for the cluster of application servers.
+IHS is the web server front end for the cluster of application servers.
 IHS receives requests and routes them to one of the server instances, allowing you to have more than one instance of the application processing requests.
-The benefits of using IHS are that your deployment can scale to higher workloads and be resilient to failures, which is what "high availability" means.
+By using IHS, your deployment can scale to higher workloads and be resilient to failures and highly available.
 Without IHS, you'll have to set up your own load balancing across your cluster.

 Complete the configuration for IHS and select **Review + create**.
 You'll see a summary of the deployment so you can validate the configuration.
 Fix any configuration problems, then select **Create** to start the deployment.
 You'll be taken to a page where you can view the progress of the deployment, which usually takes around 20 minutes.